Nansess/api-for-nansess.com/README.md

 - **404 Not Found**: No tracks found for the given song title.
 - **500 Internal Server Error**: Server error.

-Certainly!
-Here's an example documentation snippet for the "nan" and "deezer" track search APIs:

 # nan Track Search API